ken-rubin/TGv1000/README.md

 1) Properties of the ajax data object (the context object) are referred to directly in the jade template (e.g. "projects").

 2) The critical element is the ".snippetcontext" element.
-It is given a known id, which will be referenced on the client and it specifies the name of the client side event handler module, which is required later on in the client--the core wiring code is wrapped in the client side module "snippetHelper" as will be seen.
+It is given a client-known "id", which will be referenced on the client and specifies the name of the client side event handler module, which is required later on in the client code--the core wiring code is wrapped in the client side module "snippetHelper" as will be seen.

 When the initial ajax request returns to the client, the client-specified "done" handler is invoked.
 This function just accesses the snippetHelper module to do the client injection and require the client side event handler.